mhered/cpp_100daysofcode/code/Day099_03-07-23/Refactoring/README.md

 I saved the intermediate result as [./steps/statement_02.h](./steps/statement_02.h)

-### Change function declaration for `formatCurrency()`
+### Deprecating `formatCurrency()`

-In the original JS code the `format` variable is an instance of type number formatter object.
-The next refactoring step is replacing this variable with a formatting function, but the C++ translation already created a function for that: `formatCurrency()`. we will rename to `usd()` and move to`/100` inside it.
+In the original JS code the `format` variable is an instance of a number formatter object.
+The next refactoring step is replacing this variable with a formatting function, but the C++ translation already expressed this with a function `formatCurrency()`.
+In this step we will rename it to `usd()` and move the`/100` inside it.

 I used the migration approach.
 I first defined: